dartmouth-cs52/dartmouth-cs52.github.io/lectures/w1c1/interwebs.md

 ### Internet Data Flow

 Say we have two computers (referred to as hosts) that need to communicate.
 For instance your laptop is Host A and Google is Host B. The router is the network hardware that directs (routes) internet traffic, similar to an airline controller.
-More on routing in a bit, suffice to say for now that routers end traffic along to the next router toward the destination.
+More on routing in a bit, suffice to say for now that routers pass traffic along to the next router toward the destination.

 ![](layers.jpg)

 ## Addresses ##

-But what about addresses?
+:question: But what about addresses?
 To travel anywhere you need an address!

 The IP protocol deals with addresses.
-Most of the internet runs on [IPv4](https://en.wikipedia.org/wiki/IPv4) addresses which are 32 bit numbers that look like  **nnn.nnn.nnn.nnn**.
+Most of the internet runs on [IPv4](https://en.wikipedia.org/wiki/IPv4) addresses which are 32 bit numbers (4 bytes).
+Typically these are written in *dotted decimal notation* and look like  **nnn.nnn.nnn.nnn** where each byte is represented by an integer between 0 and 255.
 IPv4 is running out of addresses as the whole space is only 4,294,967,296 (2^32) addresses.
 However because of private networks (your laptop right now most likely has a private IP) IPv4 keeps living on.

 Some things you should know about IP address.
-The IP address space is subdivided into blocks.

-### Private Addresses
+### Private Addresses, Special Addresses

 `10.*.*.*` and `192.168.*.*` addresses are reserved for private networks.
 Dartmouth Secure is a `10.` network.
+_we can also denote these networks by using significant bits notation:  `10.0.0.0/24` is equivalent to `10.*.*.*` and `192.168.*.*` is `192.168.0.0/16`_

 `127.0.0.1` is reserved for your loopback address.
 This is an address you can use when running your local dev environment!  `localhost`, `127.0.0.1`, `0.0.0.0` will all work to access the machine you are physically on.

+`255.255.255.255` is a broadcast address,  which means it will attempt to connect to every machine on your subnet.
+Try this:
+`sudo ping -t1 255.255.255.255` in your terminal.
+You may get lots of responses, although on Dartmouth Secure you most likely are on a private subnet

 These addresses are not publicly routable, meaning that routers across the internet will not know how to direct traffic to them.
+More about this soon.

 ![](noplacelikehome.jpg)